Spanish nationality law: Acquisition of nationality

-Foreign minors under the age of 18 acquire Spanish nationality by origin upon being adopted by a Spanish national.
+Spanish legislation regulating nationality makes a distinction between "nationality by origin" and "derivative nationality".
+Individuals who hold Spanish nationality by origin cannot have that status involuntarily revoked, are eligible to become tutor to the sovereign, and cannot lose Spanish nationality by naturalising as a citizen of a country with which Spain has historic ties (any Ibero-American country, Andorra, the Philippines, Equatorial Guinea, or Portugal).

+Entitlement by birth, descent, or adoption

+Any person born to a Spanish parent automatically acquires Spanish nationality by origin, whether they are born within Spain or overseas.
+Individuals born in the country to two foreign parents acquire Spanish nationality by origin if at least one parent was also born in Spain.
+Children under age 18 who are adopted by a Spanish national acquire Spanish nationality by origin when the adoption takes legal effect.
+Before 1990, adopted children only acquired nationality by origin if at least one parent was a Spanish national by origin.
+Any person born in the country who acquire no nationality at birth and would otherwise be stateless automatically acquire Spanish nationality by origin.

 An adoptee over the age of 18 can apply for Spanish nationality by origin up to two years after the adoption.

 Since the 1889 Civil Code came into effect, there have been various regulations requiring registration of births of Spaniards abroad, and limiting citizenship by descent to a specified number of generations.
 These rules have changed over time; the rules in force at the time of birth usually apply.

-Under Article 24.1, persons born outside Spain, other than in specified Spanish-speaking countries, to a Spanish citizen born in Spain will lose Spanish nationality if they exclusively use a foreign nationality acquired before adulthood.
+Under Article 24.1, people born outside Spain, other than in specified Spanish-speaking countries, to a Spanish citizen born in Spain will lose Spanish nationality if they exclusively use a foreign nationality acquired before adulthood.
 That loss can be avoided by registering the desire to preserve Spanish nationality in the civil registry at a Spanish consulate.

 Until a 9 January 2003 change in the law, Spanish citizens born in an Ibero-American country or specific former Spanish territories to a Spanish citizen parent, also born outside of Spain, and who held that other country's citizenship, preserved Spanish citizenship with no retention declaration required.
 After that date, second generation born abroad Spaniards from the Iberosphere who were not already 18 or in legal majority (adulthood) by that date, and who held the other country's citizenship, are required to declare their intention to retain Spanish nationality to Spanish authorities within three years of majority (until age 21).

 The range of Ibero-American countries in which Spanish jus sanguinis will apply to a person of Spanish descent has also changed over time as Spain has signed agreements and treaties with countries.

 All other people who acquire Spanish nationality are "Spaniards not by origin".